jparras1/acit4640_labweek9/README.md

 > packer fmt packer/

 Then build the AMI again using the commands from step 3 above
-2. If your EC2 instances did not get created, enter the command below to see the error:
+2. If your EC2 instances did not get created, enter the command below to see the error (make sure you're in the proper directory):
-> terraform validate terraform/
+> terraform validate

-> terraform fmt terraform/
+> terraform fmt

 Then create the instances again with step 4